csessig86/event-template/README.md

 Few other things
 ===========
 * A few other things you'll want to change: Add the right metadata attributes at the top of our index.html page.
+Also, you can

 * Then change the Facebook and Twitter buttons.
 The [Facebook button](https://developers.facebook.com/docs/reference/plugins/like/) goes on line 176. in the index.html file and the [Twitter button](https://twitter.com/about/resources/buttons) goes on line 204.

-* Finally, get rid of our Courier logo or add your own.
+* Get rid of our Courier logo or add your own.
 That's located on line 191 in index.html.

+* Finally, add your own iOS icon if you want.
+The one for this app is located is images/ios-icon.png